kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(iii\) Final launcher settings recorded.

-\(d\) *Wind weighting analysis products.* The products of a launch operator's wind weighting analysis filed with the FAA as required by §417.203(e) must include the following:
+\(d\) *Wind weighting analysis products.* The products of a launch operator's wind weighting analysis filed with the FAA as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.203   Compliance.|§417.203]](e) must include the following:

 \(1\) A launch operator must file a description of its wind weighting analysis methods, including its method and schedule of determining wind speed and wind direction for each altitude layer.